MuhammadSaqib001/MuhammadSaqib001/README.md

 ## 🌱 Collaboration and Growth

 I'm actively seeking opportunities to collaborate on groundbreaking research projects, especially those involving NLP.
 I believe that collaboration is the key to unlocking novel solutions and driving progress in the field of AI.
+I actively write stuff at Medium .
+Feel to checkout articles on my [Medium Profile](https://medium.com/@saqibbuzdar) .
 ![Muhammad Saqib Resume](https://github.com/MuhammadSaqib001/MuhammadSaqib001/blob/main/resume.png)

 ## 💞️ Let's Connect!

 I love connecting with like-minded individuals and professionals.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/muhammad-saqib-000610208/) , where I share insights, updates, and engage in stimulating discussions.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/muhammad-saqib-000610208/) and [Topmate.io](https://topmate.io/muhammad_saqib) , where I share insights, updates, and engage in stimulating discussions.

 Let's shape the future of AI and ML together!